s-shindeldecker/farm-fresh-pet-frontend/README.md

 2. Add a new variation in LaunchDarkly with the desired JSON structure and image filename.
 3. Assign users/contexts to the new variation as needed.

+### Trial Days
+- **Flag key:** `number-of-days-trial` (use camelCase `numberOfDaysTrial` in React code)
+- **Type:** Number
+- **Default value:** 7
+- Controls the number of days offered in the free trial throughout the application.
+- Used in: Hero section button text, modal content, and any other trial-related messaging.

 ### Trial Button
 - **Flag key:** `show-trial-button` (use camelCase `showTrialButton` in React code)
 - **Type:** Boolean
-- Controls the visibility of the "Try 7 Days Free" button in the hero section.
+- Controls the visibility of the trial button in the hero section.
+- The button text dynamically shows the trial days from the `number-of-days-trial` flag.

 ## Fallback/Default Image Logic
 - If the `image-file` property is missing, the app will use a default image (`hero-control.jpeg`).